Acerosodontosaurus: Classification

 Initially considered a specimen of Tangasaurus, Currie (1980) subsequently assigned Acerosodontosaurus to the family Younginidae.
 The next year, his study of Hovasaurus noted that Acerosodontosaurus shared similarities with both tangasaurids and younginids, and he considered it ancestral to both families.
 Other studies found a similar result, placing it as the most basal member of "Younginiformes".
 The 2009 redescription of the genus partially deconstructed the concept of a monophyletic "Younginiformes" and assigned it to Tangasauridae.
 The 2011 description of the basal neodiapsid Orovenator considered tangasaurids to be stemward (further from modern reptiles) compared to younginids, while a 2016 study of archosauromorphs placed Acerosodontosaurus crownward (closer to modern reptiles) compared to Youngina.

 Bever et al. (2015) analyzed Acerosodontosaurus alongside other neodiapsids via both maximum parsimony and Bayesian analyses, and cranial-only vs full body data.
 Their full specimen parsimony analysis found that it was a pantestudine lepidosauromorph related to sauropterygians, Eunotosaurus, Odontochelys, and Pappochelys.
 This result argues that Acerosodontosaurus was more closely related to turtles than to any other modern reptile, and that turtles were more closely related to lizards and kin (lepidosaurs) than to crocodilians and birds (archosaurs).
 Their cranial-only parsimony analysis matrix retained Acerosodontosaurus's identity as a basal pantestudine but removed Pantestudines from Sauria (the lepidosauromorph + archosauromorph clade).
 The link between Acerosodontosaurus and turtles was more tenuous in the Bayesian analyses, where it was placed as a neodiapsid closely related to Sauria but independent from Pantestudines.

 During their redescription of Pappochelys, Schoch & Sues (2018) revised the matrix of Bever et al. (2015) but failed to resolve the relations of most reptile lineages near the base of Sauria, including Acerosodontosaurus.
 Li et al. (2018) described the new pantestudine Eorhynchochelys and revised Schoch & Sues (2018)'s data matrix further.
-They were able to find more stability, recovering Acerosodontosaurus as the sister taxa of Claudiosaurus and not closely related to Hovasaurus.
+They were able to find more stability, recovering Acerosodontosaurus as the sister taxon of Claudiosaurus and not closely related to Hovasaurus.
 Acerosodontosaurus and Claudiosaurus were still indeterminate neodiapsids if all taxa were included, but they were found to be the earliest pantestudines under a specific set of parameters which excluded 21 poorly-described taxa.